cveckr21/Latin102/translation1.md

 Translation 1: wives of Hercules
 Concepts to review

->-temporal clauses with indicative and subjunctive -indirect statement
--use of ablative and accusative to express time

-Vocabulary and notes

--devirgino, devirginare, devirginavi, devirginatus:

--absum (ab + sum): “to be away, be absent” (principal parts have the same forms as sum)

--nuptiae, nuptiarum (f.): “marriage, wedding”

--certus, a, um: “settled, determined, fixed”

--intervenio (inter + venio): “to come between, interrupt” (principal parts have the same forms as venio)
+temporal clauses with indicative and subjunctive indirect statement use of ablative and accusative to express time Vocabulary and notes devirgino, devirginare, devirginavi, devirginatus: absum (ab + sum): “to be away, be absent” (principal parts have the same forms as sum) nuptiae, nuptiarum (f.): “marriage, wedding” certus, a, um: “settled, determined, fixed” intervenio (inter + venio): “to come between, interrupt” (principal parts have the same forms as venio)
+Note:

+daturum (with esse understood) is the future active infinitive of do.
+Why does Hyginus use the infinitive here?
 Passage to analyze
 (Based on Hyginus, chapter 33.)